duchenedaphne/mdd/README.md

 Go inside folder :
 > cd back

 In your IDE :
-Add 2 environment variables with your database credentials for the `application.properties` file :
+Add 2 environment variables with your database credentials, for the `application.properties` file :

 >spring.datasource.username=${DB_USER}